Pauweltje/nl.klikaanklikuit/README.md

 ##What's new

+####v3.0.1
+Fixed TMT-502 icon in pair wizard to reflect the correct buttons Fixed signal debouncer which would sometimes trigger flows multiple times if Homey was very busy

 ####v3.0.0
 Removed the old KaKu drivers (which are already disabled since july 2016) which requires users still using these drivers to re-pair those devices.